First Wave Tickets are now on sale

 - Step 2

-- Upload the Seller Form/List file (either the WORD form or CSV file); entering your name, email address postcode, and phone number in the fields provided.
+- Upload the Seller Form/List file (ONLY the WORD form); entering your name, email address postcode, and phone number in the fields provided.

 - Once processed, we will send you a confirmation email, including your labels for each of your items.
 If there is an issue with the Seller Form/List, we will send you an email with details of the issue.